 Consider taking with you about 400 Euros in cash.

-Check with you credit card company if they can (even only temporarily) withdraw the foreign transaction fee you can be charged when using your credit card abroad.
+Check with your credit card company if they can (even only temporarily) withdraw the foreign transaction fee you can be charged when using your credit card abroad.

 Check with your bank if they partner with any Italian and/or European bank where ATM and transfer fees might be lower.

-Don’t bring any travel cheques as it won’t be easy to cash them, the easiest way to get cash is using an ATM machine, however fees maybe high.
+Don’t bring any travel cheques as it won’t be easy to cash them, the easiest way to get cash is by using an ATM machine.
+However, fees may be high.

 Don’t forget to bring your credit card company phone number in case you need to cancel it due to loss or theft!